andresv/ccbee/README.md

 Use MSP-FET430UIF or alternative to download image to the microcontroller.
 This example shows how to use [mspdebug](http://mspdebug.sourceforge.net/) for doing that.

     mspdebug uif -d /dev/ttyUSB0 "prog build/ccbee/main.ihex"

+### Measurements

+It seems that RF part is currently quite bad.
+Probably it is due to 2 layer design and I guess this coplanar waveguide does not work as expected.
+With PATABLE0 set to 0xC0 (max) I measured 3 dBm, with 0xC3 2 dBm and with 0xC6 about 1 dBm.
+Actually with 0xC0 it should be near 10 dBm.
+PATABLE0 can be set in Makefile:

+    CFLAGS += -DSMARTRF_SETTING_PATABLE0=0xC0

 ### Firmware

 Serial <-> radio bridge firmware is not yet ready.